Yoga exercises for beginners & advanced practitioners

 Is yoga suitable for me?
 Are there any restrictions?

 If you've never tried yoga before, you may be wondering whether it's even suitable for you.
 In the vast majority of cases, the answer is a resounding yes!
-Yoga is a highly adaptable practice that is suitable for people of all ages and fitness levels.
+Yoga is an extremely adaptable practice that is suitable for people of all ages and fitness levels. fitness levels.
 Many yoga styles and classes offer a wide range of intensities and focuses, so there are always options to suit individual needs.
 This means that both beginners and advanced practitioners can always discover something new to develop their practice.
 It is important to keep the following in mind:

 • For people with specific health problems or injuries, it is important to take precautions and speak to a doctor if necessary before starting yoga.
 Especially with conditions such as high blood pressure, eye problems or heart disease, it may be necessary to modify or even avoid certain yoga exercises.
 The same applies to acute pain and recent operations, where certain movements can have a negative impact on the healing process.
 In such cases, it is advisable to seek professional advice in advance to ensure that the chosen exercises are safe.